How to Refinish Hardwood Floors

 1. When you're finished with your preparations, attach a 20-grit sandpaper pad to your sander.
 Then begin sanding.

-- Move in a straight path along the same direction as the boards.
+- Move in a straight path in the same direction as the boards.

 - Keep the sander in motion at all times to avoid wearing dents or grooves in the wood.